Infinite Dreams Inc.

-Infinite Dreams Inc. or Infinite Dreams is a game development studio in Gliwice, Poland.
-Founded in 2002, the company develops games for a range of digital platforms such as iOS, Android, macOS, Windows Phone and Symbian.
+Infinite Dreams Inc., or Infinite Dreams, also stylized as iDREAMS, is a game development studio in Gliwice, Poland.
+Founded in 1997, the company develops games for a range of digital platforms such as iOS, Android, macOS, and two discontinued operating systems, Windows Phone and Symbian.
 The studio is best known for its Sky Force series.
 Games developed by Infinite Dreams have been downloaded over 25,000,000 times worldwide.